TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

-# CityMotion Webview - Integration Partner API Documentation
+# CityMotion-Plugin Integration Partner API Documentation
 **Version 1.2.+**

-CityMotion Webview (CMW) provides local real-time mobility information displayed on "cards" in a web app designed to be integrated into other apps.
-CMW is a HTML5 webpage using the ReactJS framework, which performs standard HTTP calls about every minute to its API to update information.
+CityMotion-Plugin provides local real-time mobility information displayed on "cards" in a web app designed to be integrated into other apps.
+The Plugin loads CityMotion-Web (CMW) which is a HTML5 webpage using the ReactJS framework.
+This page performs standard HTTP calls about every minute to its API to update page information.

 CMW is designed to be loaded inside a native WebView browser view within your app.
 Individual cards are responsive with a minimum width of 300px and a maximum width of 500px, to preserve legibility of the information presented.
 This should accommodate most mobile and tablet device dimensions.